John H. Van Evrie

-John H. Van Evrie (1814–1896) was a Canadian-born American physician and defender of slavery best known as the editor of the Weekly Day Book and the author of several books on race and slavery which reproduced the ideas of scientific racism for a popular audience.
+John H. Van Evrie (1814–1896) was an American physician and defender of slavery best known as the editor of the Weekly Day Book and the author of several books on race and slavery which reproduced the ideas of scientific racism for a popular audience.
 He was also the proprietor of the publishing company Van Evrie, Horton & Company.
 Van Evrie was described by the historian George M. Fredrickson as "perhaps the first professional racist in American history."
 His thought, which lacked significant scientific evidence even for the time, emphasized the inferiority of black people to white people, defended slavery as practiced in the United States and attacked abolitionism, while opposing class distinctions among white people and the oppression of the white working class.
 He repeatedly put "slave" and "slavery" in quotation marks, because he did not think these were the right words for enslaved Blacks.

 Early life and medical practice

 Van Evrie was born in 1814.
-On January 24, 1842, he married Sophia Elizabeth Colman, the niece and ward of Thomas Hunt Rochester, a son of the founder of Rochester, New York.
-Sophia Colman Van Evrie was the eldest child of Anson Colman (1795-1837) and Catherine Kimball Rochester.
-Colman had obtained his medical degree from a Philadelphia Medical College, and studied a year in Paris.
-During his career, he also studied in Boston, London and Montreal, as well as teaching two years at Geneva Medical College.
-Colman's personal library contained 148 medical books at his death and with 426 volumes was the largest personal library of the time.

-Van Evrie had one daughter, Catherine Rochester Van Evrie (1843-1922).
-After Van Evrie's wife died in 1845, his daughter went to live with her mother's guardian, Thomas Hunt Rochester.
-Catherine never married.
-According to census records, Catherine listed Ohio as her birthplace, and her father's birthplace as either New York or Canada.

 In a 1949 article Sidney Kaplan wrote that he "received a medical degree somewhere.
 Whether he practiced is problematical; most of his time seems to have been spent as a pseudo-scientific, screwball propagandist of Copperheadism in New York."